barcek/deye/README.md

 The following can be passed to `deye` in place of the permissions string:

-- `--help` / `-h`, for usage and a list of the characters available
+- `--help` / `-h`, to show usage and a list of the characters and words available then exit